Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day3/AA_Day3.md

      - ``` https://skywater-pdk.readthedocs.io/en/main/rules/periphery.html ```
      - ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/9a67ecb6-c026-460b-a58e-04a514a214cc)
      - ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/b466352b-9e31-4c59-a39e-6662cd0f50f8)
-     - We can make a rectangle by mouse clicks and the hovering the mouse pointer over the *metal3 contact* icon and pressing the ```p``` button.
+     - We can make a rectangle by mouse clicks and then hovering the mouse pointer over the *metal3 contact* icon and pressing the ```p``` button.
      - Then we can execute the command ``` cif see VIA2 ``` in the *tkcon* terminal.
      - ![image](https://github.com/Shashank-raut1999/SoC/assets/165283786/1fc28ab8-4c47-424f-94ec-87b6dd7c9a05)
      - The squares in the above layout don't actually exist in the layout but they actually represent is a mask layer for **via2** when we will generate GDS from layout.